 by Luke Wayne

 Something need not be stated over and over again in Scripture to be true.
 God does not have to repeat Himself.
-If the Bible reveals something even once, that thing must be believed and trusted.
+If the Bible reveals something even once, that thing ought to be believed and trusted.
 This truth applies to the issue of the deity of Christ just as much as it does to anything else.
 If even one verse in all the Bible teaches that Jesus is Yahweh, the one true God, the great "I AM," then that is certainly who Christ is.
 Yet, it is powerful to note that this truth was not merely taught in just one place or alluded to by only one biblical author.
 In fact, every single author in the New Testament makes it clear that they and their audiences shared this central, defining tenet of Christian faith.
 Jesus is God.

 The Synoptic Gospels